-Handling Source Code in a Database (CMS)
+Handling Source Code in a Browser

-I admired the hierarchical order of OO programs and wondered how the source browser could be applied to procedural source.
-You have files and programming units but a middle level is missing.
-Then I noted that generally groups of units serve related functions.
+I admired the hierarchical presentation of classes in Smalltalk and wondered how the source browser could be applied to procedural source.
+There were files and programming units; but a middle level was missing.
+Finally, I noted that groups of units serve related functions.

 Holon86 is a complete IDE including compiler, assembler and debugger.
 Source and compiled code are managed in an 'image', similar to Smalltalk.
 There is no need for external source files.